 Preparing for Orientation

-If you wish to change your major from your initial application to Ohio University, we recommend doing so as soon as possible.
-Since our orientation program is designed to connect you with other students in your major and specific information is shared about your major or college, it is important to make any major changes prior to attending orientation.
-To change your major, please contact Undergraduate Admissions via email at firstname.lastname@example.org.
-Please include your full name, PID, and intended major.
-You should do this at least one week prior to your scheduled orientation date to make sure we have prepared your orientation materials for your new major; however major changes can be requested while you are at orientation.
+If you want to change your major from your initial application to Ohio University, it’s important to do so before attending orientation, since our orientation program is designed to connect you with other students in your major or college.
+To change your major, contact Undergraduate Admissions at firstname.lastname@example.org.
+Please include your full name, PID, and intended major [PDF].
+You should do this at least one week before your scheduled orientation date to make sure we have prepared your orientation materials for your new major.
+However, major changes can be requested while you are at orientation.

 Complete Pre-BSO Modules